Earn up to 15 credits per semester studying abroad in Stellenbosch; no previous African language study is required.

 Live in a university residence hall.

-Choose from a wide array of courses on the Full Curriculum Program.
+Choose from a wide array of courses on the Full Curriculum Program or General Education Program.
+Global Service Learning Program also available.

 A limited number of students may participate in an AIFS Internship at Ardmore Ceramic Studio, Kwazulu Natal; interested students should contact the Resident Director once accepted to the Full Curriculum Program.